leaf5135/Melancholia/README.md

-# gdc-2023
+# Melancholia
-The repo for Game Design Club 2023's game.
+The repo for Game Design Club's game.